Quentin Tarantino

 IQ 160

-I - What is Quentin Tarantino IQ?
+I - What is Quentin Tarantino's IQ?

 II - Quentin Tarantino IQ and his life

-1. Quentin Tarantino Education Background
+1. Quentin Tarantino's Education Background

-Quentin Tarantino IQ of 160 is reflected in his seminal film "Pulp Fiction."
+Quentin Tarantino's IQ of 160 is reflected in his seminal film "Pulp Fiction."
 But no one would describe him as an arrogant intellectual.
 It was once said by Tarantino, "I don't believe in elitism.
 "I don't believe the audience is this ignorant or beneath me.
 The audience is me."

 Quentin Tarantino wins an award at the 77th Globe Award.